sgupta701/NEURA-does-it-all/README.md

 ➕ A keyword-based rule system

 ### Step 4: Intent Routing
-Each intent is mapped to a function in the `handlers/` folder, for example:
+Each intent is mapped to a function in the `handlers/` folder, for eg.;

 - `email` → `email_handler.py`
 - `music` → `music.py`